padpadpadpad/multiskan_skyhigh_od_pipeline/README.md

 # MultiSkan SkyHigh OD pipeline

 This is a pipeline that makes it easy to process data from the ThermoFisher Multiskan Skyhigh plate readers.
-It relies heavily on the **tidyverse** and **gcplyr**.
+It relies heavily on the [**tidyverse**](https://tidyverse.tidyverse.org/) and [**gcplyr**](https://mikeblazanin.github.io/gcplyr/).
+I recommend reading the walkthroughs within **gcplyr** for an in-depth description of how it works and things you need to think about!

 ## Help improve this repository